kraemer-lab/GRAPEVNE/docs/getting_started/tutorial-1seeds.md

 process we have followed the Snakemake guidelines for [Distribution and Reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) in our folder structure.
-These are recommended reading before building any modules for Phyloflow.
+These are recommended reading before building any modules for GRAPEVNE.

 This simple example has provided a lot of insight.
-We now have a general understanding of Snakemake rules, how their folders are structured for distribution and reproducilibity, how to add a configuration file (that Phyloflow will use to build workflow graphs), and why it is important to provide the full path to files when distributing data.
+We now have a general understanding of Snakemake rules, how their folders are structured for distribution and reproducilibity, how to add a configuration file (that GRAPEVNE will use to build workflow graphs), and why it is important to provide the full path to files when distributing data.

-## Visualising the module in Phyloflow Builder
+## Visualising the module in GRAPEVNE Builder

-Before we move on to the next step (building the Subsample alignment module), let's visualise our `provide_seeds` module in the Phyloflow Builder.
-Launch `phyloflow`, ensure `Local filesystem` is selected from the repository drop-down box, enter your repository location ("_...path to phyloflow-tutorial..._") and click `GET MODULES LIST`.
+Before we move on to the next step (building the Subsample alignment module), let's visualise our `provide_seeds` module in the GRAPEVNE Builder.
+Launch `GRAPEVNE`, ensure `Local filesystem` is selected from the repository drop-down box, enter your repository location ("_...path to GRAPEVNE-tutorial..._") and click `GET MODULES LIST`.
 You should see `provide_seeds` appear in the list on the left of the screen.
 Drag it into the main area and click on it to see all available properties.
 The module is fairly minimal as it contains only the